KrysztofN/Code-Completion/README.md

 - <fim_prefix>{prefix}<fim_suffix>{suffix}<fim_middle>{middle} - SMP
 <br/>
 Then we prompt the model and wait for the predictions.
-As we receive the predictions, we calculate metrics popularly used in code completion:
+As we receive the predictions, we calculate metrics popularly used in code completion:<br/>
-- CHARF,
+- CHARF,\
-- Jaccard,
+- Jaccard,\
-- BLEU,
+- BLEU,\
-- ROUGE,
+- ROUGE,\
-- Exact Macth
+- Exact Macth\
 Based on results we evaluate metrics and compare the results of SMP and PSM methods as well as difference between natural language and code-based datasets.